 This weapons safety rule means waiting until the last second to flip your weapon on “kill” and fire a shot.
-At the rifle range, this means that when you’ve been given the go-ahead and the range is “hot”, that you still have the weapon on safe until you fully intend on taking the shot.
-It is the last barrier between your rifle and it’s target.
+At the rifle range, this means that when you’ve been given the go-ahead and the range is “hot”, you still have the weapon on safe until you fully intend on taking the shot.
+It is the last barrier between your rifle and its target.

 These basic firearm safety rules are called the 4 weapons safety rules, but there is one more that you will be familiar with once you get to your Fleet Marine Force unit, especially if you’re in a combat arms MOS like the infantry.